 The Assessment plan called for measuring these goals annually using a combination of direct and indirect methods and for providing a report of findings to the faculty of the Department of Psychological Science and to the Dean of Fulbright College.
-Data collection for this assessment was carried out starting on the 10th week of the Spring Semester of 2016 and continued until the end of the Semester.
+Data collection for this assessment was carried out starting on the 10th week of the Fall and Spring Semesters of the 2016-2017 academic year and continued until the end of each semester.
 This report provides the findings of these assessment efforts.